thither/hypertable/README.md

     (default is "all", for None, "none" should be used)

          -DLANGS=py2,py3,pypy2,js,java,php,rb,pl
+     if set and the depenencies are not meet it will quite wit fatal error

   File System Brokers can be set with the FSBROKERS param by comman delimited of hdfs,qfs,ceph,mapr
     (default is "all", for None, "none" should be used)

          -DFSBROKERS=hdfs,qfs,ceph,mapr
+     if set and the depenencies are not meet it will quite wit fatal error

 for more guidence you can follow with the Hypertable repository [https://github.com/hypertable/hypertable]